BrianDT/UnoWebNavigationIssue/README.md

 This does not happen in Windows, Android or iOS

 Expected behaviour
-When closing the web page navigate to the app should be responsive to user input
+After closing the web page navigated to, the app should be responsive to user input

+Steps to reproduce
+This app has one button and one hyperlink, navigate by either, close the web page navigated to and try and navigate again.

 Reported as
 Uno issue #11871